fabriziosalmi/lws/README.md

 ### Configuration

 LWS is configured using a `config.yaml` file.
+Here the default one that must be change to fit with your setup.
 This file defines the environment settings, including regions, instance sizes, network settings, and security credentials.
+You can easily remap regions as locations and availability zones as a Proxmox hosts.

 #### Example `config.yaml`